KepaJRodriguez/lucene-skos-ehri/README.md

 	6 Shutdown Sor
 	.... etc

-A new directory is created: $Solr_home/example/skosdata with the indexes of the vocabularies
+A new directory is created: $Solr_home/example/skosdata with the indexes of the vocabularies.

+After that you can index the data.